davelsan/vue-next-starter/README.md

 ### webpack

-To allow the named `VueLoaderPlugin` export in `webpack.config.ts`, a `vue-loader` module declaration was added in `shims.d.ts`.
-A `@ts-ignore` flag was also added to the `new` instance in the plugins section.
-This should be fixed as soon as the corresponding type export is added to the package (see [PR#1542](https://github.com/vuejs/vue-loader/pull/1542) for a good example).
+To allow the named `VueLoaderPlugin` export in `webpack.config.ts`, the `vue-loader` module declaration was augmented to include the named export.
+This should be fixed as soon as the corresponding type export is added to the package (see [Issue#1667](https://github.com/vuejs/vue-loader/issues/1667) for more information).